Optimal localization for the Einstein constraints: Harmonic, radial, and shell stability

-We establish first three results for the localized Hamiltonian operator, which lead us to the desired linearized decay estimates namely in~\autoref{equa-sharp-H-localized-vari} (variational formulation),~\autoref{prop-decayL2} (integral estimates), and~\autoref{equa-sharp-H-localized} (sharp pointwise estimates).
-These results are based on ellipticity arguments and on the proposed stability conditions.
+We establish first three results for the Hamiltonian operator linearized around Euclidean data, which together provide us with the desired linearized decay estimates: \autoref{thm-sharp-h-localized-vari} (variational formulation) with sub-harmonic decay, \autoref{thm:decayL2} (integral estimates, proven in \refwithname{Sections}{section=6}--\ref{section=7}) which leverages our new stability conditions to improve the decay rate, and \autoref{thm-sharp-h-localized} (pointwise estimates) based on standard ellipticity arguments.